rd003/blog/content/posts/rest-api-best-practices-design.md

 #### One more example

-This one is absolute fie and widely practiced:
+This one is absolute fine and widely practiced:

 ![deletewith204](/images/deletewith204.jpg)